PuppetGroup-UniStuttgart/Part3-Test-gRPCAPI-Adapter-Docker/README.md

 # Part3-Test-gRPCAPI-Adapter-Docker

-The docker compose bundle runs two containers: grpc container which runs the Test Grpc server and responsible for sharing the main.proto file using volumes and the other localhost container which adapter server on tomcat.
+The docker compose bundle runs two containers:
+1. grpc container: Runs the Test Grpc server and responsible for sharing the main.proto file using volumes
+2. localhost container: Runs the adapter server on tomcat.

 We make use of WinForms-based HTTP Client “I’m Only Resting” as the means of a test script to access the Test gRPC API via the JSON Adapter API.
 This is available at: http://www.swensensoftware.com/im-only-resting.